 Shawn P. Bailey

-Shawn fights hard for his clients: good people and companies who have been forced to turn to the civil justice system to solve difficult problems.
+Shawn fights hard for his clients: decent, hard-working people and companies who have been forced to turn to the civil justice system to solve difficult problems.
 He listens to his clients.
-He gets to know them, and cares about them.
+He gets to know them, and he cares about them.
 He carefully researches and investigates their problems.
 Shawn is strategic, smart, and aggressive.
 He works hard to resolve each client’s problems by thoroughly preparing to tell their story to the jury at trial.

 Corporate Disputes.
 These cases are about the ownership or control of a company (often a company started by family or friends who no longer see eye to eye).
 Shawn understands how people feel about ventures they helped build from the ground up.
 He has seen the same pattern unfold time and again: one faction attempts to seize control and show the other faction the door.
 There is a right and a wrong way to navigate this complex situation, and Shawn can help.

 Intellectual Property Disputes.
 Your patents, trademarks, trade secrets, and/or copyrights are some of your business's key assets.
 More than that, they are the culmination of your creativity, skill, and untold hours of hard work.
 Shawn understands what is at stake, and he vigorously defends his clients' intellectual property rights.